Workiva/opentelemetry-dart/README.md

 ### Span Processors

-Next, you will need a at least one span processor.
+Next, you will need at least one span processor.
 A span processor is responsible for collectoring the spans you create and feeding them to the exporter.
 The current options are:

 | SpanProcessor | Description |